-Our training department offers all new members an extensive and detailed training manual that details the specific requirements for clearing as a medic at Henrietta Ambulance.
+Our training department offers all new members an extensive and detailed training manual that details the specific requirements for clearing as a medic at CHS Healthcare.
 The program is broken down into “levels” that allow you to start out small and grow through the levels as you gain knowledge and confidence.

 More About the BLS EMT Role

 BLS is handled by a NYS certified EMT who evaluates and treats the patient at the scene and en route to the hospital.
 In New York State, EMTs are trained to handle a variety of patient symptoms, illnesses and injury including bleeding, falls/trauma, oxygen administration and more.
 All medics are certified to use an AED (automated external cardiac defibrillator), units used on patients who are in cardiac arrest to “shock” their hearts into a normal rhythm.
 Basic EMTs are also all trained in the administration of Epi-Pens, Aspirin, Nitrogylcerin and Albuterol which can help save a patient’s life if they are experiencing certain symptoms.

 In order to become a paramedic, you must first be a NYS EMT and then enroll in an approved NYS paramedic education program.
 Locally, these are offered through MCC and FLCC.
 We do not offer paramedic education through our agency.
 Once you’ve obtained paramedic certification (generally a full-time 15-18 month program), you may volunteer your time with us.
 We encourage you to contact us for details on our ALS program and our requirements for enrolling.

 More About the ALS (Paramedic) Role